A Chore Chart for Kids is a template that parents can use to indicate the chores that their children should do based on their ages.

 Do not be a perfectionist

-Instead, allow your children to make mistakes and learn from them as you guide them to handle their chores better.
+Instead, allow your children to make mistakes and learn from them as you guide them to handle them better.

 Show flexibility in deadlines

-A parent needs to set deadlines for chores when preparing the chore chart.
-However, parents should try and be flexible with these deadlines.
+A parent needs to set deadlines for chores when preparing the chart.
+However, parents should try to be flexible with these deadlines.

 Frequent reminders of deadlines will become a nuisance to the kids who will start lagging when completing their tasks.
 So instead, parents should use the “when then” approach in establishing deadlines for their kids.